Hey Internet, I’m excited to bring you a fun recipe today: Vegan and Gluten-Free Chili Cheese Pot Pies!

 The gluten-free (and vegan) cornmeal crust is super delicious AND easy to make.
 Again, if you can’t eat corn, try the crust in my pecan pie recipe (it’s not super sweet so it will be fine with chili).

-Use a food processor or blender to blend up a little mustard (optional), flax eggs (1 flax egg = 1 tbsp ground flaxseed + 3 tbsp water), nondairy milk, and tofu (sub coconut cream or vegan butter if you are allergic to soy), then add gluten-free flour (or sub all purpose flour), cornmeal (I used medium grind but fine will work too), nutritional yeast, a pinch of turmeric for color, a little baking powder (for a bit of puff), and salt.
+Use a food processor or blender to blend up a little mustard (optional), flax eggs (1 flax egg = 1 tablespoon ground flaxseed + 3 tablespoon water), nondairy milk, and tofu (sub coconut cream or vegan butter if you are allergic to soy), then add gluten-free flour (or sub all purpose flour), cornmeal (I used medium grind but fine will work too), nutritional yeast, a pinch of turmeric for color, a little baking powder (for a bit of puff), and salt.

 After the mixture is combined, refrigerate it for 30 minutes so it’s easier to work with.
 Grab a bit of the dough (about a half cup) and make a ball with your hands.